 If a sub-fund directly or indirectly holds assets denominated in foreign currencies, then it is subject to currency risk, unless the foreign currency positions are hedged.
 In the event of a devaluation of the foreign currency against the reference currency of the sub-fund, the value of the assets held in this foreign currency shall fall.

-Share classes that are not denominated in the relevant sub-fund currency may therefore be subject to a different currency risk.
+Share classes, the currency of which is not the sub-fund currency, may therefore be subject to a different currency risk.
 This currency risk may be hedged against the sub-fund currency on a case-by-case basis.